tristan-sebens/metl/README.md

       tuff1_instant_sensor_datamap,
   )
 ```
 This `Decoder` can now be used to extract all of the necessary data from any data directory which has been produced by a Tuff1 tag.
 However, the `Decoder` object is not designed to be used directly by users.
-Instead, we plug our new `Decoder` into a `TagProcessor` object.
-The `TagProcessor` object traverses a directory tree and uses `Decoders` to extract all relevant data from each data directory it finds.
+Instead, we plug our new `Decoder` into a `Pipe` object.
+The `Pipe` object traverses a directory tree and uses `Decoders` to extract all relevant data from each data directory it finds.

-A `TagProcessor` is given a list of `Decoder` objects to use upon instantiation.
+A `Pipe` is given a list of `Decoder` objects to use upon instantiation.
 By default, this list includes all of the tags currently supported by `metl`, but we can override this list to only include our custom Tuff1 `Decoder`.

 We'll also assume that we have data from a large number of Tuff1 tags, with each tag's data stored in its own directory within the directory tree.
 This directory tree will be rooted in the directory specified by `root`.

 ```
 tuff1_tag_processor =
-  TagProcessor(
+  Pipe(
     d = root,
     decoders = list(tuff1_decoder)
   )